Is a Smart Boiler Right For You? Here’s All You Need to Know

 Viessmann’s Vitoconnect works much the same way.
 Of course, the connection process may vary with other brands.
 Some non-compatible boilers may need a retrofit to work with a smart thermostat, so you can expect to pay more for this extra step.

-While performing the connection we described above may seem simple enough for a quick, DIY operation, leave this job to a professional technician to ensure safety and proper connections.
+While performing the connection we described above may seem simple enough for a quick, DIY operation, leave this job to a Gas Safe engineer to ensure safety and proper connections.
 We cannot stress this enough – do not try to do this yourself!

 For instance, if you work 9-5, and seldom stray from your schedule, a smart thermostat will quickly pick up your heating pattern and control your boiler efficiently.
 It will let the home cool while you’re gone, then heat it just as you arrive.

 Smart thermostats are most useful when there’s consistency in your household routine.
-Without it, they’ll never learn, and you’re better off with a device that you can program.
+Without it, they’ll never learn, and you’re better off with a device that you can program — like UK’s very own, Alexa-compatible Hive thermostat.

 That said, don’t forget their other cool features.
-Even if you must adjust the heating settings to match a changing routine, smart thermostats still offer remote control, zoned heat, and fault reports.
+Even if you must adjust the heating settings to match a changing routine, smart thermostats still offer remote control, zoned heat, holiday mode, and fault reports.

-If you don’t think that smart heating is worth your money, you can probably find the right programmable thermostat that still comes with an app for remote control.
+If you don’t think that smart heating can help you save money, you can probably find the right programmable thermostat that comes with an app for remote control.

-The Wave from our example above fits the bill nicely.
+The Worcester Wave from our example above fits the bill nicely.
 These units are Worcester’s top-tier smart home technology; and while they lack learning skills, you may program them for up to 7 days ahead.
 Their drawback is that multi-zone heating is sadly not an option.
-Luckily, they work well with a range of Worcester boilers, like these popular combis below:
+Luckily, they work well with a range of Worcester Bosch gas boilers, like these popular combi boiler models below:

 - Greenstar 12i/27i System